phigas/freepaths-docs/getting-started/config-file-creation-guide.md

         HOLES.append(CircularHole(x=x, y=y, diameter=200e-9))
 ```

+There are multiple ways to add arbitrary shapes into the simulation.
+The simplest one is based on mathematical equations and requires practically no programming knowledge.
+Check out [this tutorial](../advanced-tutorials/creating-new-holes-the-easy-way.md).

 ➡️ `PILLARS` : list
 Pillars are a more experimental feature and the only pillar available at the time is `CircularPillar`.
 Pillars work the same way as holes but instead of preventing phonons to enter a certain area of the simulation domain they extend the simulation domain in z direction locally.